mheere/react-dropdown-advanced/README.md

 # An advanced React Dropdown Component
 ## Key features
 * caters for different types of dropdown items (action, checks, header, seperator)
-* lazely calls back for dropdown items upon selection
+* lazily calls back for dropdown items
 * dropdown items are removed from the markup when dropdown is closed
 * a variety of events are raised on check, click, open/close etc
 * popup location is configurable (left/right/top/bottom)
 * the dropdown can be created through code using any html element as source
 * popup is closable through code
+* and much more!

 ## Demo
 Have a look at the [demo-page](http://www.reactdropdown.marcelheeremans.com) to see what the dropdown can do for you!